GI-ROBUST/gi-robust.github.io/robust25/index.md

 ## Registration

-**Attention: Registrations before 2025-01-17 presumably got lost, and must re-register.**
+**Attention: Registrations before 2025-01-17 got lost with high probability, and must re-register.**

-If you intend to participate in the workshop, please briefly [register here](https://www.dsn.kastel.kit.edu/robust2025.php), tell us if you also like to join the social event (evening program) on Monday evening, and confirm your registration by using the link included in the confirmation e-mail.
+If you intend to participate in the workshop, please briefly [register here](https://www.dsn.kastel.kit.edu/english/robust2025.php), tell us if you also like to join the social event (evening program) on Monday evening, and confirm your registration by using the link included in the confirmation e-mail.

 Please register no later than March 2, 2025.